 A standard gas vehicle holds an average of 14 gallons, meaning the average tank of gas costs drivers $39.34.
 Alternately, the standard electric vehicle is considered to have a full charge at 50 kWh, roughly taking 7.2 kWh/hour to charge.
 Kilowatts, the unit of measurement which describes electric energy, is offered to consumers at a national average price of $0.14 per hour.

 This means that per hour, the average electric vehicle only uses $0.98, making the cost of a full charge $6.86, much more appealing than a gas car’s fuel cost!

 The breakdown for a gas-powered car vs. an electric car comes out to be $9.83 per 100 miles for a gas car and $5.27 per 100 miles for an electric vehicle.
 When directly compared, the cost to power an electric vehicle is about half of what it costs to fuel your gas-powered car.

-For most drivers who make the switch to electric vehicles, they find that charging at home is actually more convenient than visiting a gas station, saving time and money.
+For most drivers who make the switch to electric vehicles from a gas powered car or a hybrid electric vehicle, they find that charging at home is actually more convenient than visiting a gas station, saving time and money.
 Also, workplace and public charging stations for electric cars are also becoming more prevalent, especially as more electric vehicles are hitting the road.

 While the initial cost of setting up and installing a charging system in your home may seem expensive, remember that the average cost of a mid-tier PHEV is about $4,000 less than that of a similar gas-powered sedan.